 Specific questions about cleaning protocols can be directed to the Physical Plant Office at (254) 295-4586 or firstname.lastname@example.org.

-BEFORE THE CAMPUS OPENS FOR THE FALL SEMESTER
+BEFORE THE CAMPUS OPENS FOR THE SPRING SEMESTER

-All residence hall rooms and other campus buildings will be deep-cleaned and disinfected before students return for the Fall semester.
-Disinfecting machines will be used to clean all residence halls prior to move-in day.
+All residence hall rooms and other campus buildings will be disinfected before students return for the Spring semester.

 Classrooms, offices, and other areas around campus will be stocked with hand sanitizer and disinfecting wipes.
 Much like supermarkets provide cleaning supplies so customers can wipe down their shopping carts before use, UMHB will be asking our community to do the same before they use their academic or work spaces.